 Whitewater Rafting on the Class V Upper Gauley...
-Twice in Two Days!
+Twice in One Day!

 So you're in addicted to the intensity of the Upper Gauley, eh?
 And once is never enough?
-Okay then, why not do it twice in one weekend?
+Okay then, why not do it twice in one day?

 They don't call the Upper Gauley the Beast of the East for nothing.
 This river section is known the world over for bringing the complete package.
 The Upper G is technical with must-make turns and moves, it's channels are often tight and crowded with rock and it's steep, too, dropping 335 feet in its 10 mile length.
 To make it even more exciting, during Gauley Season, there's guaranteed big water, which means it'll also be fast, pushy and roaring loud.
 This is the time of year when the Big 5—five seriously pounding class-V rapids—come out to play.
 They are Insignificant (yeah right), Pillow Rock (the best 10 seconds in all whitewater), the 1/4-mile long Lost Paddle, the waterfall-ish Iron Ring and Sweets Falls, which is a little like being a gladiator in the Roman Coliseum.

-After we've run the Beast of the East and eaten a huge, hot riverside lunch, we'll bus back to campus for a night of R and R before we return to Summersville Dam… and do it all AGAIN!
+After we've run the Beast of the East and eaten a huge, hot riverside lunch, we'll bus back up to Summersville Dam… and do it all AGAIN!
+In one day!

 Prices are per person and do not include tax and fees.
 Prices vary by day of the week.